marioroy/clearmod/README.md

 echo "%_smp_mflags -j4" >> ~/.rpmmacros
 ```

-## Caveat

 Configuring PAM or security limits, allowing users to run commands with
-real-time capabilities does not work on Clear Linux.
+real-time capabilities, does not work on Clear Linux.
 A workaround is making
 a copy of `chrt` and giving it `cap_sys_nice+ep` capabilities.
 The `+ep`
 indicate the capability sets effective and permitted.